 Mats intended for use in these areas often feature a lightweight anti-fatigue design with beveled edges that will reduce tripping hazards making it the ideal choice for this area.

 Water or computer stations are where servers input guest’s orders and they are often located somewhere between the dining room and kitchen.
 As food is brought through this area from the kitchen, grease and oils can be tracked into the computer station.
 This means that a mat for this zone should be a grease-resistant anti-fatigue mat that will offer support and traction for workers.
-The grease-resistant nitrile/PVC construction of these mats makes them ideal for any computer or water station.
+The grease-resistant nitrile rubber or / PVC construction of these mats makes them ideal for any computer or water station.

 Mats intended for use in a salad bar area should be general-purpose mats that provide support and traction for guests as they get their food.
 Mats intended for use in these areas often feature a low-profile construction that will provide reliable traction for customers and employees.